SeanLee97/AnglE/docs/notes/tutorial.rst

     print(metric)

-Here, we compare the performance of our trained models with two popular models trained on PubMed data.
+Here, we compare the performance of the trained models with two popular models trained on PubMed data.
 The results are as follows:

 +----------------------------------------+-------------------------+